patcg/docs-and-reports/threat-model/readme.md

 In this document, we outline the security considerations for proposed purpose-constrained APIs for the web platform (that is, within browsers, mobileOSs, and other user-agents) specified by the Private Advertising Technologies Working Group (PATWG).

+Many of these proposals attempt to leverage the concept of _private computation_ as a component of these purpose-constrained APIs.
+An ideal private computation environment would allow for the evaluation of a predefined function (i.e., the constrained purpose,) without revealing any new information to any party beyond the output of that predefined function to the specified parties.
+This is commonly used to perform aggregation over inputs which, individually, must not be revealed.
+It is also often used to then apply differentially private noise to those aggregates.

+Private computation has various constructions, each with different assumptions.
+The two primary forms considered by existing proposals are _multi-party computation_ (MPC) and _trusted execution environments_ (TEEs.)
+MPC relies on distinct parties, or _aggregators_, who perform a cryptographic protocol, while TEEs rely on specialized hardware that provides isolation for computation on sensitive data.

-We assume that an active attacker can control the network and has the ability to corrupt any number of clients, the parties who call the proposed APIs, and some (proposal specific) subset of aggregators.
+For our threat model, we assume that an active attacker can control the network and has the ability to corrupt any number of clients, the parties who call the proposed APIs, and some subset of aggregators, when used.

 In the presence of this adversary, APIs should aim to achieve the following goals:

 1. **Privacy**: Clients (and, more specifically, the vendors who distribute the clients) trust that (within the threat models), the API is purpose constrained.
 That is, all parties learn nothing beyond the intended result (e.g., a differentially private aggregation function computed over the client inputs.)
 2. **Correctness:** Parties receiving the intended result trust that the protocol is executed correctly.
 Moreover, the amount that a result can be skewed by malicious input is bounded and known.

 Specific proposed purpose constrained APIs will provide their own analysis about how they achieve these properties.
+Moreover, this threat model does not address the specific threats to different configurations of aggregators participating in an MPC, nor the threats to TEEs.
+These configurations enable varying depth of defense against such an attacker, and are instead left to web platform vendors to decide what level is appropriate for their APIs and users.
+This is explored further in [Section 4: Private Computation Configurations](#4-private-computation-configurations).

 ## 1. Threat Model